-The Applications module is subdivided into five areas.
-The sizes of these areas can be changed by dragging with the mouse.
-To do so, position the mouse cursor on the border of an area until the cursor symbol is shown as a double arrow.
+The "Applications" module is subdivided into five areas.
+The size of each area can be adjusted by dragging with the mouse.
+To do that, position the mouse at the edge of an area until the mouse pointer changes to a double-headed arrow.
 If there is insufficient space for elements to be displayed in an area, vertical and/or horizontal scroll bars will be shown automatically.

-While the window is being moved, the area will be shaded in gray in its future position as a preview, and then anchored at the moment you release the mouse button.
+For the duration of the move, the area moved by drag & drop is colored gray to preview the future position and is anchored the moment you release the mouse button.
 Areas can also be made into their own window.

 In the upper left area of the Applications module, the hierarchy of the individual pages and data groups of an application will be displayed.

 Clicking on the arrow symbols left of an element's name allows subordinate levels of the application structure to be opened or closed.

 The application node can always be found at the top of the application structure.
 It represents the application itself.
 Settings such as title, version, application menu, portlets and permissions can be edited in the properties dialog.
 New data groups, external data groups, system data groups and view pages can be created via the "New" menu when the application node is selected.

 Click here for more information about data groups.

 Click here for more information about system data groups.

 Click here for more information about external data groups.